 Courses taken at this Study Center are considered to be VU courses.
 Coursework is intentionally designed to fulfill general education requirements or to be used as an elective.
 The Cultural Diversity requirement and Christ College seminar credit would be automatically fulfilled by participating in this program.
 Once accepted into the program by VU study abroad, students will enroll in a placeholder course to indicate that they are studying at the Cambridge Study Center along with the specific courses that they will be taking, as is possible.

 All participants are required to take Topics in English Life & Culture (GS 390) for 3 credits taught by the Resident Director.
 Students may then choose to take any or all of the following:

 - Art Appreciation - ART 311 - 3 credits - fulfills Humanities Fine Arts requirement

 - Topics in Theology - THEO 490 - 3 credits - fulfills upper level Theology

 - Survey of English History & Culture - HIST 351 - 3 credits - fulfills Humanities History requirement

 - Liturgical Theology and Church Music - MUS 473/THEO 456 - fulfills Fine Arts or upper level Theology requirement - taught by Resident Director

 Program dates for Spring 2018 have not officially been determined.
-Dates listed will serve as an estimate until official dates are released.
+Dates listed will serve as an estimate until official dates are released around the time of acceptance.
 Please note dates are often similar to the Valpo semester dates, thus the program will run from early January to mid-May.

 Application Requirements and Deadlines